Tanner-2020/home-defender/README.md

 The emulator I recommend for testing the functionality of GameBoy games is BGB because of its variety of options, such as the VRAM Viewer: https://bgb.bircd.org/

+For Mac users, OpenEmu is often recommended for emulation and can be found here: https://openemu.org/